 To apply online for this vacancy, please click on the 'Apply' link below.
 This will take you to the Interfolio Web Recruitment System, where you will need to register for an account (if you have not done so previously) and log in before completing an online application.

 For the online application you will be asked to complete an application form and a recruitment monitoring form, and to upload the following documents:

 - A covering letter detailing your motivation to participate in the project, highlighting any background in statistics/econometrics and in policy communication, with a short outline of your proposed strategy, noting how your research augments existing Climate Econometrics projects.

 - A Curriculum Vitae including full list of publications/working papers (please indicate your contribution if papers are co-authored).

 You will also be asked to ensure that three full references (including two academic references) are received via the Interfolio platform by the closing date.
 As part of the application process, applicants will be asked to provide their referees’ names and email addresses which will generate email reference requests from Interfolio to the referees, who will be invited to upload their confidential references directly to the Interfolio platform.

 If you have any technical difficulties submitting your online application, please contact Interfolio at email@example.com.
 For other queries, please contact the HR Department, firstname.lastname@example.org.

 Nuffield College exists to promote excellence in education and research, and is an equal opportunities employer committed to equality and valuing diversity.
-Applications are particularly welcome from women, black and minority ethnic candidates, who are currently under-represented in posts in the College.
+Applications are particularly welcome from women, from disabled people, and from black and minority ethnic candidates, who are currently under-represented in posts in the College.